palw3ey/ye3ftp/README.md

 - need to document env variables
 - add more translation files in i18n folder.
 Contribute !
 Send me your translations by mail ;)

-Don't hesitate to send me your contributions, issues, improvements on github or by mail
+Don't hesitate to send me your contributions, issues, improvements on github or by mail.

 # License